crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 -->

-Rules are the core of the application security engine.
+Rules are the core of the aplication security component.
 They are used to detect and block attacks.

 There are 2 types of rules:
- - In-band rules: Those rules are evaluated by the Application Security Engine in a "blocking" manner, meaing the remediation component will wait for all rules to be evaluated before blocking or not the request (based on the response from the Application Security Engine).
+ - In-band rules: Those rules are evaluated by the Application Security Component in a "blocking" manner, meaing the remediation component will wait for all rules to be evaluated before blocking or not the request (based on the response from the Application Security Component).
- - Out-band rules: Those rules are evaluated by the Application Security Engine in a "non-blocking" manner, after the remediation component has received the response.
+ - Out-band rules: Those rules are evaluated by the Application Security Component in a "non-blocking" manner, after the remediation component has received the response.
 It is very useful if you have rules that could be considered expensive to evaluate, or are part of a more complex detection logic (eg, blocking an exploit that span multiple requests).

 In-Band rules and out-band rules differ slightly in their default behavior when a rule matches: